Snow Day Rituals & Superstitions: How to Wish for a Snow Day Overnight

 Wrap-Up: Wishing for a Snow Day ❄️

-Whether you’re flipping pajamas inside out, sliding a spoon under your pillow, or crafting a glittery snow jar, snow day rituals celebrate hope and imagination as much as the snow itself.
+Whether you’re flipping pajamas inside out, sliding a spoon under your pillow, or crafting a glittery snow jar, each snow day ritual celebrates hope and imagination just as much as the snow itself.

 👉 Tell us which ritual worked – or share your own snow day superstition so we can add it to the list!